breadbakerman/AsyncBuzzer/README.md

 ## Configuration

-The library can be configured through compile-time definitions in your `config.h` or before including the header:
+The library can be configured through compile-time definitions in an optinal `config.h` or before including the header:

 ```cpp
 #define BUZZER_USE_SD            // Enable SD card support (requires SDCard library)